 This comforting dessert is a wonderful way to end any meal.
 As a girl, I always waited eagerly for the first heavenly bite.
 Today, my husband likes to top his with a scoop of ice cream. —Sandra Melnychenko, Grandview, Manitoba

-- In a large saucepan, combine the milk, rice, sugar and salt.
-Bring to a boil over medium heat, stirring constantly.
-Pour into a greased 1-1/2-qt. baking dish.
+Preheat oven to 325°.
+Place first four ingredients in a large saucepan; bring to a boil over medium heat, stirring constantly.
+Transfer to a greased 1-1/2-qt. baking dish.